LiteLDev/LegacyScriptEngine/docs/apis/DataAPI/OtherData.md

 Provides some other common data processing interfaces.
 You can use and expand by yourself.

+Note that data is an empty class and the functions are all static functions.

 ### Convert Variable to JSON String

 `data.toJson(var[,space])`